FireDynamics/Pyrolysis_BESKID/README.md

 - stage notebooks
 - run `pre-commit run --all-files`
+- stage again
 - commit, once all output is removed

 or
 - stage and commit (fails, because output is removed)
+- stage again
-- commit again, once all output is removed
+- commit, once all output is removed

 Notes: